 She then ran a scanner Exploit Scanner and Sucuri SiteCheck to check other malware on the website.

 Google webmaster tools:-

 I then give my Google webmaster tool’s credentials to her.
 She believes that Google will scan the website and gives it a clean chit.

 I had two email addresses but I was not sure which one was the owner’s email id.
 Both email ids were made in a short time.
 When I opened the Google webmaster account, I had seen that the hacker had filed 47 sitemaps and submitted 565,192 web pages, of which 229,837 had been indexed.

-I had seen that hacker was trying to use the malware to insert links in the website and using the website map to create some kind of redirects.
+I had seen that the hacker was trying to use the malware to insert links on the website and using the website map to create some kind of redirects.